 Dog behaviour warning signs: understanding dog body language

 - Holds their tail, high, low, medium, tucked under

 - Holds their ears, pricked and alert, relaxed, flat

 - Displays their eyes, wide open, semi closed, showing the whites of the eyes

 - Pants excessively and it’s not a hot day

 These are all typical and normal signs of a dog who is uncomfortable or angry.

 “A lot of these behaviours are related to your dog being stressed and uncomfortable in different circumstances, your dog being uncomfortable can lead to a fear-based aggression,” she warns.

 Knowing these signs and understanding when your dog is feeling threatened or insecure can help alleviate the issue escalating.

-This can come down to many factors including owners who are aware of their dogs body signs and that something is not quite right.
+This can come down to many factors, including owners who are aware of their dogs’ body signs and that something is not quite right.